 We can indeed slow aging – and you will be surprised by how much.

-To slow ageing is not a just a matter of appearance - if you slow aging, you also delay the unwanted effects of aging.
+To slow aging is not a just a matter of appearance - if you slow aging, you also delay the unwanted effects of aging.

-David Gems, Professor of Biology of Ageing at University College London confirms:
+David Gems, Professor of Biology of Aging at University College London confirms:

-“If ageing is delayed in humans, you would have a reduction in most or all ageing related illnesses – cancer, dementia such as Alzheimer’s, cardiovascular disease, type 2 diabetes, blindness, osteoporosis.”
+“If aging is delayed in humans, you would have a reduction in most or all aging related illnesses – cancer, dementia such as Alzheimer’s, cardiovascular disease, type 2 diabetes, blindness, osteoporosis.”

 So, the reason to slow aging is not just to live longer – it is to live longer, better – fully independent and largely free from aches, pains and disease, with more energy and mentally undiminished.

 This article was written by Colin Rose, a Senior Associate Member of the Royal Society of Medicine, who has been writing on health science for over 30 years

 The amount of research going now into the causes and ‘cures’ for aging is astonishing.
 Tens of billions of dollars are being spent by the leading Silicon Valley tech companies like Google, Apple, Amazon and by pharmaceutical giants.

 The combination of these two industries is no coincidence, because artificial intelligence (machine learning) is now enabling bio-scientists to trawl through vast mountains of data on genomes, clinical trials, plant and chemical molecules.

 The aim is to identify both the pathways behind aging and the natural molecules that can inhibit, slow, or even obstruct them.